Inside Out (2015)

 directed by Pete Docter and Ronnie del Carmen

-This article was originally published in the online magazine Examiner in 2015.
+The original version of this review was published in the online magazine Examiner in 2015.

 Pixar’s delightful journey into the mind: Inside Out